Abhijitt25/Parking-At-Tips/SRS.md

     significant performance degradation.

 ### PORTABILITY:
- * The system will provide a portable User Interface (HTML, CSS, Angular) through which users will access the web application.
+ * The system will provide a portable User Interface (HTML, CSS, React) through which users will access the web application.

 ### ACCESSIBILITY:
  * Registered and non-registered users will be able to access the website, but if you want to book the parking slot then you need to registered